tehdarthvid/studyBrogue-mac/README.md

 # studyBrogue-mac

+[This branch is for an ongoing attempt to do my own version of the macOS layer and remove as much Objective-C as possible.
+It maybe not build or run.
+When it can run satisfactorily, it will be merged back to main.]

 Using Brian Walker's Brouge (Mac) source to learn a few things about developing on/for Mac.

 Base code is from Brogue v1.7.5 (Mac sources) by Brian "Pender" Walker, which can be found on https://sites.google.com/site/broguegame/.